AdobeDocs/target-developers/src/pages/before-administer/configure-authentication.md

    ![configure-io-target-createproject5](assets/configure-io-target-createproject5.png)

 6. Select an option for associating public and private keys with the service account integration you are creating for Target.
-For this tutorial, select **Option 1: Generate a key pair** and click **Generate keypair**.
+For this example, select **Option 1: Generate a key pair** and click **Generate keypair**.
    ![configure-io-target-createproject6](assets/configure-io-target-createproject6.png)

 7. Note the results!
 As instructed, make note of the automatically downloaded configuration file (`config`), which contains your private key.
 Click **Next**.